 Religious Holidays Policy - Any student missing class quizzes, examinations, or any other class or lab work because of observance of religious holidays shall be given an opportunity during that semester to make up missed work.
 The make-up will apply to the religious holiday absence only.
-It shall be the responsibility of the student to notify the instructor no later than the end of the first two weeks of classes, February1, 2013, of his or her intention to participate in religious holidays which do not fall on state holidays or periods of class recess.
-This policy shall not apply in the event that administering the test or examination at an alternate time would impose an undue hardship on the instructor or the university that could not reasonably been avoided.
-For additional information, please visit: http://catalog.unlv.edu/content.php?catoid=4&navoid=164.
+It shall be the responsibility of the student to notify the instructor within the first 14 calendar days of the course for fall and spring courses (excepting modular courses), or within the first 7 calendar days of the course for summer and modular courses, of his or her intention to participate in religious holidays which do not fall on state holidays or periods of class recess.
+For additional information, please visit: http://catalog.unlv.edu/content.php? catoid=6&navoid=531.